SystemsApproach/security/intro.rst

 that malicious or poorly written code from one user cannot interfere with the operation of another user's programs.

 Computer networks are, like multi-user computers, shared resources, and similar requirements apply.
-One network user should not be able to interfere with another user's traffic.
-Networks are often used so that specific resources can be shared among users.
-And in general, a user sending data across a network wants that data to be protected from unauthorized modification or eavesdropping.
+One network user should not be able to interfere with another user's traffic, and in general, a user sending data across a network wants that data to be protected from unauthorized modification or eavesdropping.
+At the same time, networks are typically used so that specific resources can be shared among users.

 As we will see, the security of computer systems and the security of computer networks are closely related topics.
 And just as a